 Newspapers are on tighter deadlines these days.
-I worked at a daily where we didn't start running the presses until midnight.
+Some daily newspapers don't start running the presses until midnight.
 In journalism slang, it's called putting the paper to bed.

-This has affected weeklies, too, because even independent weeklies often contract with daily papers to use their printer -- if the weekly hasn't already been bought by a chain.
+This has affected weekly newspapers, too, because even independent weeklies often contract with daily papers to use their printer.
+This can happen if the weekly hasn't already been bought by a chain.

 A Typical Day

 There are thousands of newspapers, and they all do things differently.
 But this is a rough guide.

 There's usually a meeting in the morning to talk about who's writing what stories and how much space ("news hole") reporters and editors need to fill.
 The news hole is what's left after the advertising department delivers dummy pages with the ads placed on each page.

 You might hear a journalist talk about a "budget meeting."
 They don't mean money.
 They mean this meeting about the new budget.
 This meeting is when reporters typically pitch stories to their editors.
 These are usually longer-term stories: features, investigative reporting, things that take time.
 You don't pitch breaking news.
 If there's a fire or a murder trial, the editor assigns that.

 While reporters get busy dialing up their sources or hopping in their cars to cover events, the editors start filling up the newshole.
 The editorial page and feature sections aren't as subject to deadline pressure as much as the hard news folks.
 They can get done earlier.
 At smaller dailies and weeklies, the editorials and feature pages might get finished days in advance, with the editor swapping in some late-breaking material if need be.